gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 Use your development activity to make automatic changes in your Jira project workflows.
 For example:

-*   you can configure your Jira workflow to automatically send a Jira issue to <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px; font-size: small;'>IN REVIEW</b> status when a pull request is pushed and associated with the issue, or
+*   You can configure your Jira workflow to automatically send a Jira issue to <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px; font-size: small;'>IN REVIEW</b> status when a pull request is pushed and associated with the issue.

-*   you can send a Jira issue to <b style='background-color:#DEEAFE; padding:1px 5px; color:#0C42A3; border-radius:3px; margin: 0 5px; font-size: small;'>IN PROGRESS</b> when a commit is pushed and associated with a Jira issue.
+*   You can send a Jira issue to <b style='background-color:#DEEAFE; padding:1px 5px; color:#0C42A3; border-radius:3px; margin: 0 5px; font-size: small;'>IN PROGRESS</b> when a commit is pushed and associated with a Jira issue.

 <div class="bbb-callout bbb--info">
     <div class="irow">